Home > Sectors > Public sector > Civil service: training courses to optimise teleworking

 According to the survey*, teleworkers who encounter material difficulties also experience a significant increase in working time and intensity.
 This is linked in particular to having to "work under pressure" and "think about too many things at once".

-Alexandra David-Ardite, a consultant and trainer in management, communication and negotiation, identifies training options to enable staff and their managers to telework more effectively.
+Alexandra David-Ardite, consultant and trainer in management, communication and negotiation, identifies training options to enable staff and their managers to telework more effectively.

 *Survey of 5,520 employees and civil servants who teleworked between March 2020 and January 2021, who use IT tools for at least three hours a day and who use videoconferencing.